 Forest Information System

-Land Cover Statistics are critical in policy formulation and decision making for sustainable management of natural resources.
+Land Cover Statistics are critical in policy formulation and decision-making for sustainable management of natural resources.
 Therefore, there is needed to periodically produce exactly accurate information.

 Deforestation is the conversion of forest to other land uses, such as agriculture and infrastructure.
 The difference between forest area net change and deforestation is that the former is the result of all losses and gains (natural expansion of forest as well as afforestation) and the latter considers only the area of forest that has been converted to other land uses (FAO ,2020).

-- The annual deforestation rate is estimated at 262 348.98 hectares per annum for the period 1992 to 2017.
+The annual deforestation rate is estimated at 262 348.98 hectares per annum for the period 1992 to 2017.

-1992 land cover map
+2020 land cover map